Alejandroq12/Alejandroq12/README.md

 😄 I speak French, English, and Spanish.
 In addition, I am learning Chinese.

-⚡ My favorite platforms for learning are YouTube, Codecademy, Udacity, Coursera, Zero to Mastery, Platzi, and Pluralsight.
+⚡ My favorite platforms for learning are YouTube, Codecademy, Coursera, Zero to Mastery, Platzi, and Pluralsight.

 Languages and tools:
 <div>